-Our Corporate Strategic Plan survey found that 87% of Bramptonians feel Elevating Performance & Service Standards
+Our Corporate Strategic Plan survey found that 87% of Bramptonians feel Elevating Performance & Service Standards communication plans to engage and educate staff on their responsibilities around information.

 The Access and Privacy Team and the Information Management Team hhave implemented aggressive is important or very important.
 Our report to the Information and Privacy Commissioner showed lower than usual rates of compliance with the legislated 30-day response timeline over the last couple of years.